jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Manticore.md

 RacialMods: +4 Perception, +4 Survival when tracking
 Languages: Common
 SQ:
+SpecialAbilities:
+  Spikes (Ex): >
-SpecialAbilities: Spikes (Ex) With a snap of its tail, a manticore can loose a volley of four spikes as a standard action (make an attack roll for each spike).
+    With a snap of its tail, a manticore can loose a volley of four spikes as a standard action (make an attack roll for each spike).
 This attack has a range of 180 feet with no range increment.
 All targets must be within 30 feet of each other.
 The creature can launch only 24 spikes in any 24-hour period.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: